mbasagoitia/robotics/basic-robotic-behaviors-odometry/exam-questions.md

 Having one of the wheels "off center" prevents the robot from turning, allowing the robot to only drive straight, effectively reducing its degrees of freedom to one.

+When rotating the coordinate system, the basis vectors for the X and the Y-axis change, but the basis vector for the Z-axis stays constant
+(
+0
+,
+0
+,
+1
+)
+T
+(0,0,1)
+T
+ left parenthesis, 0, comma, 0, comma, 1, right parenthesis, start superscript, T, end superscript.
+Why is that?

+Because the robot cannot move sideways, and the translation along the Y-Axis (the Z-axis before rotation) remains always zero.

+Because the robot cannot move up.

+As the angle increases, the projections for the X and Y-axis change, but the Z-axis of both coordinate systems remain the same. **

+Correct
+Yes, the Z-axis basis vector would only change if the robot would also rotate around the X or the Y-axis.

+The dot product allows you to compute the cosine of the angle between vectors.
+How do we get to entries involving sine?

+The dot product only works in special cases, and other relationships need to be worked out based on the specific geometry of the problem.

+Entries involving sine are derived directly from the world coordinate.

+You can either stick to the cosine or reduce expressions to other  functions by relying on the periodicity of trigonometric functions. **